js044/nenrikido/content/code/_index.md

 *   ...and other cool stuff!

 {{< /box-small >}}
 {{< gist js044 213429dbb42e8c852d6747c24c6097ac >}}
 {{< /card-mll >}}

 {{< card-mll filter="page themes" >}}
 {{< preview >}}
-{{< lightbox-image link="/images/code/page-themes/sakura.gif" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura.gif" loading="lazy" width="394" height="200" alt="A theme preview.
+{{< lightbox-image lightbox-id="sakura" img-src="/images/code/page-themes/sakura.gif" alt="A theme preview.
 It's a gif of a standalone page.
 It has a header of Sakura from Cardcaptor Sakura and a background image of cherry blossoms over a river.
 Two pixels are to the right and left of the header image.
 The gif shows someone clicking on the left pixel, which opens a pop-up box with more text." >}}

-{{< lightbox-image link="/images/code/page-themes/sakura-1.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-1.png" loading="lazy" width="93" height="200" alt="A mobile preview of the theme.
+{{< lightbox-image lightbox-id="sakura" img-src="/images/code/page-themes/sakura-1.png" alt="A mobile preview of the theme.
 The pixels, rather than sitting besides the header image, rest beneath the main content." >}}
 {{< /preview >}}
 {{< preview >}}
-{{< lightbox-image link="/images/code/page-themes/sakura-2.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-2.png" loading="lazy" width="407" height="200" alt="An alternate theme preview, with brighter pinks and blues.
+{{< lightbox-image lightbox-id="sakura" img-src="/images/code/page-themes/sakura-2.png" alt="An alternate theme preview, with brighter pinks and blues.
 The theme uses a different gif of Sakura." >}}

-{{< lightbox-image link="/images/code/page-themes/sakura-3.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-3.png" loading="lazy" width="93" height="200" alt="A mobile preview of the theme." >}}
+{{< lightbox-image lightbox-id="sakura" img-src="/images/code/page-themes/sakura-3.png" alt="A mobile preview of the theme." >}}
 {{< /preview >}}

 {{< box-small  title="Sakura Page Theme" >}}